databendlabs/databend/website/blog/2023-07-30-databend-weekly-104.md

 We have also made these improvements to Databend that we hope you will find helpful:

-- Supported `GROUP BY ALL`.
+- Added support for `GROUP BY ALL`.
-- Speeded up CTE by materialization.
+- Added the capability to speed up Common Table Expressions (CTEs) by materialization.
 - Added Geo functions: `h3_to_geo`, `h3_to_geo_boundary`, `h3_k_ring`, `h3_is_valid`,`h3_get_resolution`, `h3_edge_length_m` and `h3_edge_length_km`.
 - Added array lambda functions: `array_transform`, `array_apply` and `array_filter`.